 Examining cortisol levels in the saliva samples, Hunter and her researchers sought to figure out “the magic point” at which experiencing nature starts to relax people.
 She found that 20 minutes registered a significant reduction in stress.
 From 20-30 minutes, people are experiencing the “greatest efficiency in stress reduction, the biggest bang for the buck,” so to speak.
 After 40 minutes, there is continued stress relief but at slower rates.

 Hunter said she gets one question a lot: “What if I don’t have 20 minutes?”
-Her answer: Even if you don’t have that amount of time at once, taking smaller breaks of 5-10 minutes helps, too.
+Her answer: Taking smaller breaks of 5-10 minutes helps, too.

 The pandemic shows how important it is to embed nature wherever possible along streets and in pocket parks, plazas, and courtyards.
 Those nearby-nature experiences become more critical given people’s increasing time constraints and restrictions in traveling to big urban parks or nature preserves.